Paeonia lactiflora: Description

 It is 50–70 cm tall and broad, with 9-lobed leaves 20–40 cm long.

 The flower buds appear in late spring (May in the Northern Hemisphere).
 They are large and round, opening into fragrant, cup- or bowl-shaped flowers 8–16 cm in diameter, with 5–10 white, pink, or crimson petals and yellow stamens.
 The plant attracts butterflies.
 Its habitats include dry open stony slopes, riverbanks and sparse woodland edges.

 Background

 Paeonia lactiflora was known as the white peony (P. albiflora) when first introduced into Europe.
 It was brought to England in the mid-18th century, and is the parent of most modern varieties.
 It has been grown as an ornamental in China since the 7th century.

 The Latin specific epithet lactiflora means "with milk white flowers".

-In China, P. lactiflora is likened to "the Minister of Flowers" (花相), while Paeonia × suffruticosa is known as "the King of Flowers" (花王).
+In China, P. lactiflora is likened to "the Minister of Flowers" (花相), while Paeonia × suffruticosa is known as "the King of Flowers" (花王)..
+They were commonly given at farewells, as a promise to reunite.